kumar-github/tutorial-resources/Serial-README.md

 <br/>

 Secrets of the Java Serialization API

-The Java Serialization API provides a standard mechanism for developers to handle object serialization and deserialization.

-We'll see three different ways to perform serialization and deserialization
-1. Using the default protocol.
-2. Customizing the default protocol.
-3. Creating our own protocol.

 The Default Protocol
 To save an object in Java, we must have a savable (or serializable) object.
 An object can be made savable or serializable by implementing the `Serializable` interface, which signifies to the underlying API that the object can be flattened into bytes and subsequently inflated in the future.